-Commands Description class-map Defines the traffic class to which to apply security actions. debug dns Enables debug information for DNS. policy-map Associates a class map with specific security actions. service-policy Applies a policy map to one or more interfaces.
+Commands Description class-map Defines the traffic class to which to apply security actions. debug dns Enables debug information for DNS. dynamic-filter enable Enables the Botnet Traffic Filter for a class of traffic or for all traffic if yo do not specify an access list. dynamic-filter updater-client enable Enables downloading of the dynamic database. dynamic-filter use-database Enables use of the dynamic database. dynamic-filter whitelist Edits the Botnet Traffic Filter whitelist. name Adds a name to the blacklist or whitelist. policy-map Associates a class map with specific security actions. service-policy Applies a policy map to one or more interfaces.